utep-cs-systems-courses/project-3-updated-dianasramz/README.md

 ## Requirements
 Your game should meet the following minimum criteria:

-- dynamically render graphical elements that move
--- including one original algorithmically rendered graphical element
+- dynamically render graphical elements that move and change -- including one original algorithmically rendered graphical element
 - handle colisions properly with other shapes and area boundaries
 - produce sounds triggered by game events